Rayyan52/CSV-File-Creator/README.md

 ## Features

-- Creates a CSV file with 50 rows of questions and answers.
+- Creates a CSV file with  rows of questions and answers.
 - The data is focused on the Cold War, proxy wars, and significant historical events.
+- the data can be inserted of your own choice too

 ## File Output

 The script generates a CSV file named `Cold_War_ProxyWars_QA.csv`.
 This file contains:
 - A header row with two columns: "Question" and "Answer".
-- 50 rows of data with Cold War-related questions and answers.
+- make sure to provide the file path for the CSV file

 ## Prerequisites